SpideyZac/LOLCatCompiler/README.md

 # LOLCatCompiler

 A simple & performant LOLCode compiler written in Rust.
+(Currently compiles to C, later to an IR like QBE)